-17.6 Flash write enable
+16.14 Flash write enable

 This device has hardware write enable protection.
-This protection applies to IAP-Lite mode and applies to both the user code memory space and the user configuration bytes (UCFG1, UCFG2, BOOTVEC, and BOOTSTAT).
-This protection does not apply to ICP programmer mode.
+This protection applies to both ISP and IAP modes and applies to both the user code memory space and the user configuration bytes (UCFG1, UCFG2, BOOTVEC, and BOOTSTAT).
+This protection does not apply to ICP or parallel programmer modes.
 If the Activate Write Enable (AWE) bit in BOOTSTAT.7 is a logic 0, an internal Write Enable (WE) flag is forced set and writes to the flash memory and configuration bytes are enabled.
 If the Active Write Enable (AWE) bit is a logic 1, then the state of the internal WE flag can be controlled by the user.